 A friend of mine jokes that this is one of the times the chorus from the song “Sunrise, Sunset” from the musical Fiddler on the Roof comes into the brain!
 She’s right.
 While I don’t know the students as children, I get to know them for one or two very formative years.
 I end up becoming close to each one, hearing about their lives and sometimes their struggles.
 In addition, I see them succeed, grow, and move on in a positive way.

 This year, two WLA GAs graduated on May 5th: Mollie Fullerton and Jenny Pederson.
 Mollie began as a volunteer and then worked as a GA this last academic year.
 Jenny’s been with the WLA two years as a GA.
 Both will be sorely missed: Jenny for her great good humor and kindness; and Mollie for her sensitive ability to see truth in situations.
 Both are creative and intelligent with wonderful senses of humor.
 I wish them both all the luck and good fortune in the future.

-WLA graduate students Jenny Pederson and Mollie Fullerton photographed in Piper Hall, 1st.
+WLA graduate students Jenny and Mollie photographed in Piper Hall, 1st.
 Floor.
-Photo taken by GA Caroline Lynd, who graduates in May 2016.
+Photo taken by GA Caroline, who graduates in May 2016.

 Loyola University Chicago’s Women and Leadership Archives Blog is designed to provide a positive environment for the Loyola community to discuss important issues and ideas.
 Differences of opinion are encouraged.
 We invite comments in response to posts and ask that you write in a civil and respectful manner.
 All comments will be screened for tone and content and must include the first and last name of the author and a valid email address.
 The appearance of comments on the blog does not imply the University’s endorsement or acceptance of views expressed.